iver-wharf/iver-wharf.github.io/docs/development/releasing-a-new-version.md

    - Added new tab "settings" on the project page. (#20)
    ```

-4. Wait until the PR has been reviewed
+4. Wait until the PR has been reviewed.

 ## Merging a release PR